 Early Australian Literature #

-Many Colonial writers feel rejected for three reasons; the personal – they don’t fit in, the environmental – a harsh climate, and the professional; “How can you love people who don’t want to read your books?”
+Many early Australian writers felt rejected for three reasons; the personal – they don’t fit in, the environmental – a harsh climate, and the professional; “How can you love people who don’t want to read your books?”
 The true writer demands more than an audience; they want an educated audience, a shared background of mind – an audience that responds, that engages.

 Our first native born of pure convict stock was Charles Harpur.
 His father, Joseph Harpur, an Irishman was indicted in London for highway robbery, reprieved and transported, landing in Sydney in November 1800, assigned to John Macarthur.